If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 How To Price Your Skin Care Product

-One of the most challenging and critical pieces to starting your skin care product line is determining how much to charge for your skin care product
+One of the most challenging aspects to starting a skin care product line is determining how much to charge for your skin care product.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.